MegviiRobot/MegBA/README.md

 ## Version

 * 2021/12/06 Beta version released!
 It corresponds to this [paper](https://arxiv.org/abs/2112.01349)
+* 2022/02/18 Stable version released!
+We have reconstructed MegBA and fixed some existing bugs, e.g., incorrect rollback in the LM reject step, which will make MegBA have a better convergence performance.

+## Todo

 - [x] General version code release (~~Expected Dec 31 2021~~)
 - [ ] analytical differential module (TBD)